Russia escalates dispute with Belarus after CEO's arrest

 POTASH CARTEL

-The dispute followed the collapse this month of a Russia-Belarus sales cartel that controlled two-fifths of the $20-billion global market for potash, an ingredient used in mineral fertilizers.
+The dispute followed the collapse this month of a Russia-Belarus sales cartel that controlled two-fifths of the $20-billion (12 billion pounds) global market for potash, an ingredient used in mineral fertilisers.

 In a sign that the breakup of the joint venture with Uralkali is causing problems for Belarus, a senior official at state potash producer Belaruskali said it had suspended two of its four potash mine complexes for maintenance.